British Values at Field End Infants

-We are learning to listen.
-We wait for our friends to finish speaking before we speak.
-We do not shout out in class.
-We enjoy listening to music
+- We listen to others and wait for our friends to finish speaking before we speak.

 The Rule of Law

-We deal with any allegations of bullying or harassment connected with prejudice, our
+- We have policies in place to swiftly and decisively deal with allegations of bullying or harassment connected with protected characteristics.

 Tolerance of different Faiths and Beliefs

 - We celebrate Christian and British celebrations and festivals, such as Pancake Day, Mother’s Day, Saints Days, Easter, May Day, Father’s Day, Bonfire Night, Harvest Festival, Remembrance Day and Christmas.

 - We celebrate Hindu and Islamic festivals such as Diwali, Eid and Holi and learn about celebrations that taken place in our school community and the wider world.